- Oops!Something went wrong.Please try again later.

 However, Jodie Comer recently said that the show's creators are 'keeping options' open for a movie adaptation or perhaps a spin-off at some point in the future – so we'll cling on happily to that for the time being as we're not quite ready to say goodbye for good.

-After disruptions to production due to the pandemic, filming for the final instalment is officially underway, with a teaser trailer revealing the show's clapboard in action and the crew filming Comer as her assassin alter-ego Villanelle on set, and Sandra Oh as MI6 agent Eve Polastri on location at London's Tower Bridge.
+After disruptions to production due to the pandemic, filming for the final instalment finally got underway in October 2021, with a teaser trailer revealing the show's clapboard in action and the crew filming Comer as her assassin alter-ego Villanelle on set, and Sandra Oh as MI6 agent Eve Polastri on location at London's Tower Bridge.
 Oh could be seen wearing a platinum blonde wig, sunglasses and a trench coat.
 The clip ended with: 'In production now'.

 Our lips are sealed.
 Mostly. 💄 pic.twitter.com/Qtl5zxfc37

 Killing Eve's official Twitter account shared the clip and added the caption: 'Our lips are sealed.
 Mostly.'

 Here's everything we know so far about Killing Eve season 4...

 Killing Eve will conclude with its fourth and final season on BBC iPlayer on February 28, the BBC has confirmed.